COUNCIL MEETING MINUTES MARCH 11, 2025 - DRAFT

 There was no report from the Town Attorney.

-With no further business, a motion was made by Councilman Wood and seconded by Councilman Dellinger to adjourn the meeting.
+With no further business, a motion was made by Councilwoman Wymer-Hollar and seconded by Councilman Crisman to adjourn the meeting.
 Motion carried.
-The meeting adjourned at 8:06 p.m.
+The meeting was adjourned at 7:52 p.m.

 January 2024